-Laboratory Program Manager
+Laboratory Program Manager II-Mechanical Engineering

-Director of the Buildings and Thermal Systems Center
+Center Director, Buildings and Thermal Systems

 Dr. Kutscher has led research in solar heating and cooling, building energy efficiency, solar industrial process heat, geothermal power, and concentrating solar power.
 He is an American Solar Energy Society (ASES) Fellow and served as the ASES Chair in 2000–2001.
 He is editor of the 200-page ASES report, Tackling Climate Change in the U.S., which details how energy efficiency and six renewable energy technologies can greatly reduce U.S. carbon emissions by 2030.
 He has served as an adjunct professor at the University of Colorado Boulder and the Colorado School of Mines.

-Commercial Buildings Research Staff
+Group Manager, Commercial Buildings

 Bill is an expert in building energy analysis, computational thermal analysis, and data acquisition and an inventor on three patents for power generation technologies.
 As manager of the commercial buildings research team, he oversees the development of next generation simulation capabilities and guidance documents such as the Advanced Energy Design Guides (AEDG) that provide building- and U.S. climate zone-specific design recommendations.

 David joined NREL in 2008.
 David is the Residential Buildings Research Group Manager.
 He supports DOE research activities including the Building America program.
 David has been working in the area of energy efficiency in buildings since 1989 and is a licensed Professional Engineer in Colorado.
 He has expertise in building science, building energy simulation, and software development.
 Prior to joining NREL, David worked for Architectural Energy Corporation, where he led energy simulation and software development projects, and served as product manager for the REM/Rate™ home energy rating software.